bitemyapp/trajectile/README.md

 # trajectile

 Clojure tracing library, lets you detect hotspots without necessarily having to fire up a profiler.
+It's named Trajectile because we're Clojurians and goddammit look at how erudite we all are.

 ## Usage